MrShrane/ShraneWasTaken/README.md

-- 👋 Hi, I’m @ShraneWasTaken
+- 👋 Hi, I’m @MrShrane
 - 👀 I’m interested in Skating,making Yt Videos and Coding
 - 🌱 I’m currently learning to be the better version of myself
 - 💞️ I’m looking to collaborate on anything I would find interest in